semrush/intergalactic/website/docs/components/link/link.md

 ### Styles

-- To indicate the transition to an external resource, use `LinkExternal` icon with `M` size and `--gray-300` color.
+- To indicate the transition to an external resource, use `LinkExternal` icon with `M` size and `--icon-secondary-neutral` token as color.
-- Icon should always have `margin-left: 4px`.
+- Icon should always have `margin-left: var(--spacing-1x);`.
-- When hovering over the icon it shall change color to `--gray-400` (use the `interactive` property for the icon color).
+- When hovering over the icon it shall change color to `--icon-secondary-neutral-hover-active`.
 - If for some reason you need to highlight the external resource icon, use link styles for it.

 @page link-a11y